 Changes in your period.
 You may have lighter or heavier bleeding, skip periods, or have severe PMS.
 Stress or other STDs, which are common with HIV, can cause these issues.
 But they may also happen because of the virus's effects on your immune system, which may change your hormones.

 - Thick white discharge from your vagina

 - Vaginal burning or soreness

-It’s also important to see your doctor or go to the emergency room right away if you think you could have been exposed to the virus in the past couple of days.
-A medication called post-exposure prophylaxis (PEP) can keep you from getting HIV.
-But you have to take it within 72 hours of when you get the virus for it to work.
-A doctor can give you a prescription for PEP, and you’ll take it once or twice a day for 28 days.
+See your doctor or go to the emergency room right away if you think you could have been exposed to the virus in the past couple of days.
+Medications called post-exposure prophylaxis (PEP) can keep you from getting HIV.
+But they work only if you take them within 72 hours of getting the virus.
+Your doctor can give you a prescription for PEP, and you’ll take them once or twice a day for 28 days.

-After the flu-like symptoms you might have in the first few weeks, you’ll go into what doctors call the "clinical latency stage," also called “asymptomatic HIV infection” or “chronic HIV infection.”
-Instead of getting worse, your symptoms actually get better as the virus keeps making copies of itself in your body.
-Most people do not have any symptoms during this stage.
+After flu-like symptoms in the first few weeks, you’ll go into what doctors call the clinical latency stage, also called asymptomatic HIV infection or chronic HIV infection.
+You’ll start to feel better while the virus makes copies of itself in your body.
+Most people don’t have any symptoms during this stage.

 Antiretroviral therapy (ART) medicines will keep you healthy and keep you from spreading HIV to others.
 If you take the drugs as prescribed, you can stay in the latency stage for decades and even have a regular life span.

 Be up-front about your condition with potential sex partners.
 They should get tested for HIV.
 Use a condom correctly every time you have sex to protect against HIV as well as other sexually transmitted diseases.